Washington Parenting Law for Unmarried Couples Who Are Separating

 you have fully and completely undertaken a permanent, unequivocal, committed, and responsible parental role in the child's life

-you prove that the parents are unfit; OR
+you prove the parents are unfit; OR

 If you are a domestic violence victim, you may be able to get a Domestic Violence Protection Order that has emergency protection.
 See the list of domestic violence-related publications at www.washingonlawhelp.org.

-- If you are currently a victim of domestic violence, get help from your local domestic violence shelter.
+*If you are currently a victim of domestic violence, get help from your local domestic violence shelter.
 Shelters provide services such as safety planning, temporary shelter, legal advocacy, and counseling.
 To find the program nearest you, call: Domestic Violence Hotline 1-800-562-6025.

-Sometimes during the court process, the parents will negotiate a settlement that they can reduce to a court order approved by the judge/commissioner.
+Sometimes during the court process, the parents will negotiate a settlement they can reduce to a court order for the judge to sign.
 This is often easier, quicker, less stressful, and cheaper than going to trial.

-- A parent may revoke (cancel) a temporary parental consent agreement at any time.
+A parent may revoke (cancel) a temporary parental consent agreement at any time.

-- Schools, medical care providers and others may not accept it.
+Schools, medical care providers and others may not accept a temporary parental consent agreement.